Lalitpur, India: Tourism

 Deogarh is a village in Lalitpur district of the Indian state of Uttar Pradesh.
 It is located on the right bank of Betwa River and to the west of Lalitpur hills.
 It is known for Gupta monuments and for many ancient monuments of Hindu and Jain origins inside and outside the walls of the fort.The Dashavatara Temple is an early 6th century Vishnu Hindu temple located at Deogarh, Uttar Pradesh which is 25 kilometers from Lalitpur, in the Betwa River valley in northern-central India.
 It has a simple, one cell square plan and is one of the earliest Hindu stone temples still surviving today.
 Built in the Gupta Period, the Dashavatara Temple at Deogarh shows the ornate Gupta style architecture.
 Neelkantheshwar Temple is an ancient temple of Lord Shiva is situated at Lalitpur which is famous for its beautiful architecture.

+Talbehat Fort,The history of Talbehat Fort is tied to Maharaja Mardan Singh Bundela, a ruler who fought against the British alongside Rani Laxmi Bai during the 1857 Indian Rebellion from this fort.
+The fort itself serves as a historical site located on the Jhansi-Lalitpur road and also contains three ancient temples dedicated to Angad, Hanuman, and Narsimha.

 Transport

 Railway

 Lalitpur Junction has very good rail connections with major Indian cities including New Delhi, Mumbai, Chennai, Patna, Indore, Bhopal, Gwalior, Jabalpur, Ujjain, Saugor, Puri, Allahabad, Bengaluru, Damoh, Jhansi.

 A new railway line connecting Lalitpur to Tikamgarh started in 2013.Now this line is extended up to Khajuraho.
 The nearest junctions are Jhansi Junction and Bina Junction in Madhya Pradesh.

 The important trains such as the shatabdi express Malwa Express, Punjab Mail, Bhopal - Lucknow Express, Jabalpur - Jammu Tawi Express, Gondwana Express, Bhopal Express, Shatabdi Express, sachkhand express, shatabdi express, mahamana express, pathankot express, Pushpak Express, Kushinagar Express and many other trains stop at Lalitpur.